autonomio/Mimicry/README.md

-# Signals of Death
+# Mimicry
-A project with the aim to identifying from ERM data the early signals associated with dying and gross suffering leading to the moment of death.
+A project that focuses on extracting valuable insights from ERM data, and more specifically the MIMIC-III dataset.
+Currently the reasearch interest is particularly in death, and the moments leading to death, and the associated signals available within the dataset.
+A secondary focus is on establishing visualization best practices for similar data.

 <img width=260px src=https://raw.githubusercontent.com/mikkokotila/signals-of-death/master/death.png>